 For every search, record:

-content_ids appear in the top 5 (do multiple docs cover this, or just one?)Then categorize the result:
+max(r.score for r in response.results) (or 0 if results is empty)len(response.results)content_id values in the top 5 results (do multiple docs cover this, or just one?)Then categorize the result:

 | Top Score | Categorization | Action |